azachar/wiredep-away/readme.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using `npm run style` or `npm test`.

+Please note to install test's symbolic links correctly on your OS run `npm run setup`.

 ## License
 Copyright (c) 2019 Andrej Zachar.
 Initially forked from Stephen Sawchuk.
 Licensed under the MIT license.